carpentries/instructor-training/instructors/checkout.md

 with representatives from specific Carpentries committees or subcommunities, or to address a theme of special interest to our community.

-Upcoming Community Discussions are shown on the [Community Events Calendar][community-calendar].
 When signing up on the [Community Discussion Etherpad][discussion], be sure to examine the description of your event carefully.
+Upcoming Community Discussions are also shown on the [Community Events Calendar][community-calendar], which can make the dates and times easier to see.
 Also, **take care to double check the time zone**, and mark your calendar after signing up!
 At the time of the event, the Zoom link may be found at the top of that Etherpad.